methodicalcloud/everythingshouldbevirtual.com/_posts/2016/2016-03-09-vagrant-complex-vagrantfile-configurations.md

     - Vagrant
   redirect_from:
     - /vagrant-complex-vagrantfile-configurations
+toc: true
+toc_label: "Contents"
+excerpt: "I will be using this a reference for adding various Vagrant configurations for setting up testing environments.
+I really just wanted to put this out..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 I will be using this a reference for adding various Vagrant configurations for setting up testing environments.
 I really just wanted